How to Connect with Customers

 For example, within the car insurance industry, an intelligent virtual agent can help customers renew their yearly insurance, while a live agent who can provide emotional support and guidance can be invaluable when customers are dealing with stressful situations such as car accidents.

-Thanks to Sarika Prasad at Five9
+Contributed by: Sarika Prasad at Five9

 5. Take Social Media Seriously